ICOA-SBC/GSON-cheminformatics/README.md

 1. Install `miniconda`

-For installation details, please refer to their [official documentation](https://docs.conda.io/en/latest/miniconda.html).
+- For installation details, please refer to their [official documentation](https://docs.conda.io/en/latest/miniconda.html).

-2. Create the virtual environment for this course from given file:
+2. Open a terminal, you should normally see `(base)` before your prompt.
+Create the virtual environment for this course from given file:
 ```
 conda env create -f https://raw.githubusercontent.com/ICOA-SBC/GSON-cheminformatics/master/environment.yml
 ```
+- This file contains a list of `conda`/`pip` packages that are required for this course.
+- You are encouraged to check the content of this file, to make sure it does not contain malicious software.

 3. Open a terminal, and clone the repo to your local PC:
 ```